dailysketchdenver@yahoo.com || Give The People What They Want! || Locally Owned & Published in Denver

 At least 30 cars and trucks - including big rigs - piled up in a dust storm on I-25 in Pueblo on Tuesday, killing four people and injuring many others, the Colorado State Patrol said.

-The wreck occurred in the southbound lanes of the busy interstate just south of Pueblo Boulevard at about 10:02 a.m. in near zero visibility and violent winds.
+The wreck spilled into both lanes of the busy interstate just south of Pueblo Boulevard at about 10:02 a.m. in near zero visibility and violent winds.

 The patrol also said: "There were heavy winds in the area at the time of the crash, blowing dirt, causing 'brown out' conditions.
 There was low to no visibility for motorists."

-The state patrol put the number of injuries at 29 and said 10 people escaped injury.
+Authorities put the number of human injuries at 29 and said 10 people escaped injury.

 News 5 said UCHealth Parkview treated at least 12 patients and St. Mary Corwin Hospital treated at least 7 patients.